SQL Server User Experience Monitor

 Credential for Monitoring

 Select a Windows credential or SQL Server credential that can access the database.
 Click a credential in the list, or use the <Inherit credential from node> option.
-If the credential you need is not in the credentials list, add it in the Credentials Library.
-See Understand the Credentials Library for details.
+If the credential you need is not in the credentials list, add it in the SAM Credentials Library.

 Specify the SQL query used to test the database.
 The retrieved data is then used as the component monitor statistic.
 You may enter up to 4000 characters.